-- Stay alert for the unexpected and try to predict the movements of the other actors in the traffic.
+- Stay tuned for the unexpected and try to predict the movements of the other actors in the traffic.

-- Try to alert the ones around you with the bell (or loud voice) if there’s risk of impact.
+- Try to alert with the bell (or loud voice) to a situation of impact risk.

 - Grasp the handlebar with both hands and, if possible, leave your right hand fingers on the brake.

-- Do not carry things hanging from the handlebar or the pack holder that could end up in the middle of the wheels and cause you a fall.
+- Do not carry things hanging on the handlebar or the pack holder that can get caught in the wheels and cause a fall.

 Tips for a better harmony

-- Only children under 12 can ride on the sidewalk, unless there is a sign that allows bikers on it.
+- Only children under 12 can travel on the sidewalk, unless there is a sign that allows it.

-- Always ride in the same direction of traffic, never drive in the opposite direction.
+- Always drive in the direction of traffic, never drive in the opposite direction.

 - Look both ways before crossing a street.

-- Keep a distance of 1.5 meters from cars that are parked to avoid hitting a car door that suddenly opens.
+- Keep a distance of 1.5 meters from cars that are parked to avoid hit a car door that suddenly opens.

-- Anticipate your movements using your arms: extended your left arm when you’re going to turn to the left, extended your right arm when you’re going to turn to the right and extended your arm upwards when you are going to brake.
+- Anticipate your movements using your arms: extended your left arm when you go to turn to the left, extended your right arm when you turn to the right and extended your arm upwards when you are going to brake.

-- In the streets that have bike lanes or bike paths, you must cycle through them, leaving the road for cars, motorcycles and public transport.
+- In the streets that have bike lanes or bike paths, you must cycle through these, leaving the road for cars, motorcycles and public transport.

 - Before leaving, plan your route.